canonical/lxd/doc/userns-idmap.md

 size 65536; this allows for POSIX compliance and a "nobody" user inside the container.

+To select a specific map, the `security.idmap.base` key will let you override the auto-detection mechanism and tell LXD what host uid/gid you want to use as the base for the container.

 These properties require a container reboot to take effect.

 # Custom idmaps